PaulStoffregen/CryptoAccel/README.md

 CryptoAccel
 ===========

-Use the on-chip cryptographic accelerator for symetric cyphers and one-way hash algorithms.
+Use the on-chip cryptographic accelerator for symmetric cyphers and one-way hash algorithms.

 This software may only be used with as part of a programmable processing unit (e.g. a microprocessor, microcontroller, or digital signal processor) supplied directly or indirectly from Freescale.
 See Freescale_License.txt for details.